RaoulSchikora/compiler/known_issues.md

 ## Parser

-The grammar works without memory leaks, with the following issues still unadressed:
+### Grammar

+The grammar contains 4 reduce/reduce conflicts and 13 shift/reduce conflicts, which indicates ambiguity and needs to be solved, by re-writing or precedence rules (see Bison documentation).

 ### Return statement

-Empty return statements are supported by the datastructure, but currently lead to segmentation faults
+Return statements are supported by the datastructure, but currently lead to segmentation faults